For Immediate Release

-Landscapes deemed water-wise use less water, require minimal maintenance and protect the environment.
+Water-Wise landscapes benefit the region because they use less water, require minimal maintenance and help protect the environment.

 - Reduced Water Use: Choosing Florida-friendly plants suited to Florida’s natural environment require less water.
-Native and Florida-friendly plants thrive in this environment and are typically drought tolerant.
+Native and Florida-friendly plants thrive in the local environment and are typically drought tolerant.

-- Minimal Maintenance: Water-wise landscapes typically have less turf grass and use plants that require less upkeep.
-Plant the right plants in the right places and, once established, the landscape requires almost no maintenance.
+- Minimal Maintenance: Water-Wise landscapes typically have less turf grass and use plants that require less upkeep.
+Plant the right plants in the right places and, once established, the landscape requires little maintenance.

 About the Community Water-Wise Awards